whitesource/whitesource_orb/README.md

 The scanner itself is a small, easy to implement vulnerability scanning tool.

 ### Related Parameters:
-api_key (Required) -  Unique identifier of the organization.
-Can be retrieved from the admin page in your WhiteSource account.

-directory - Comma separated list of directories and / or files to scan.

-config_file_path - Configuration file name (including file path).
-Defaults to ./whitesource-fs-agent.config

 | Parameter  | Description | Required | Default | Type |
 | -----------| -------------------------------------------------------------------------------------------------------- | ------------- | ------------- | ------------- |